TracyCJY/TracyCJY/README.md

 # Portfolio
 Hello and welcome to my portfolio!
 My name is Jiaying Cui(Tracy), a skilled and dedicated Data Analyst with a passion for extracting meaningful insights from complex data sets.
 In this portfolio summary, I will provide an overview of my expertise, highlight key skills, and showcase some of the notable projects I have successfully completed.
+I am committed to my ongoing professional development, constantly learning new techniques to further enhance my analytical skills.

 # Get to Know Me
 With a Master's degree in Electronic Commerce and Internet Computing from The University of Hong Kong and 2 years of experience in the e-commerce field, I have gained my abilities in data analysis, business intelligence, and data-driven decision-making.
 My technical skill set includes Python, SQL, operational analysis models, and proficiency in data visualization tools like Tableau.
 # My Professional Experience